Serum Sickness

 What is the outlook (prognosis) for Serum Sickness?

-The symptoms usually go away within a few days.
+The symptoms usually go away within a few days once the underlying cause is removed.

 What are the possible complications of Serum Sickness?